Boston University PY106 - Physics II

 will provide real-world applications (particularly in health and

 medicine) so that you can see physics in action.
-Also, part of the lab

-that nobody is left behind.
+support you so that nobody is left behind.

 - 10.11.2024 - If you have any questions, please e-mail